Reactive-Extensions/RxJS/readme.md

 [![Build Status](https://travis-ci.org/Reactive-Extensions/RxJS.png)](https://travis-ci.org/Reactive-Extensions/RxJS)

 # The Reactive Extensions for JavaScript (RxJS) <sup>2.2</sup>... #
-*...is a set of libraries to compose asynchronous and event-based programs using observable collections and LINQ-style query operators in JavaScript*
+*...is a set of libraries to compose asynchronous and event-based programs using observable collections and Array#extras style composition in JavaScript*

 The project is actively developed by Microsoft Open Technologies, Inc., in collaboration with a community of open source developers.